berryq460/TKHFinalProjectPhase1/README.md

-5. Meeting requirement as a team by:
+5. We are meeting requirements as a team by:

 -Using HTML, CSS, and Javascript
 -Using Axios to retrieve data from an external source, and render such data into the DOM.